TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ## Function of the Subsystem

 The Battery Management System (BMS), also referred to as the Accumulator Management System (AMS), functions as an intermediary communicator between the accumulator and the rest of the vehicle’s electrical system.
-It serves as the supervisory component responsible for monitoring the accumulator’s key parameters, including cell voltage, temperature, and overall system integrity.
+The accumulator consists of the discharge circuit, precharge circuit, accumulator isolation relays (AIRs), accumulalor cells, and correspondig wiring.
+The BMS serves as the supervisory component responsible for monitoring the accumulator’s key parameters, including cell voltage, cell temperature, and overall system integrity.
 It continuously verifies that all monitored values remain within the safe operating limits defined by SAE regulations.
 If a fault is detected—such as an overvoltage condition or a temperature anomaly—the BMS is responsible for disconnecting the accumulator from the rest of the vehicle.
 This subsystem is essential not only for intra-system communication and regulatory compliance, but also for protecting the vehicle, its occupants, and surrounding infrastructure.

 ## Specifications and Constraints

 ### Specifications

-The Battery Management System shall continuously monitor the voltage, temperature, and overall status of the accumulator to ensure safe and reliable operation under all vehicle conditions.
+The Battery Management System shall continuously monitor accumulator cells' temperature, voltage at key points of the accumulator, and overall status of the accumulator to ensure safe and reliable operation under all vehicle conditions.
 It shall function during both charging and active operation of the Tractive System.

 The BMS shall promptly detect faults such as out-of-range voltage or temperature, loss of sensor signals, or internal malfunctions.
 In the event of a fault, the BMS shall trigger shutdown protocol by disabling the vehicle’s high-voltage circuit and activating a red “BMS” indicator light, clearly visible to the seated driver, in compliance with SAE regulations.